 Jose Pipo Castillo

-Returning for his third season in 2012.
+Returning for his fifth season in 2014.

 Pipo's thoughts on being awarded the soccer coaching position: